 How to care for Fresh & Preserved flowers at home?

-After receiving our fresh flower bouquets, the flowers should last for about 2 weeks when properly taken care of.
+After receiving our fresh flower bouquets, the flowers should last for about a week when properly taken care of.
 Wanna know some tips and tricks on how you can prolong these delicate flowers?
 Keep reading for more!

 Ensure water is kept clean

 One of the largest deterrents to fresh flowers is bacterial.
 Bacteria is everywhere in our home/work area.
 These organisms are very eager to enter the cut surface of the stem and multiply quickly.
 Before the flowers start to "decay", cells of the flower's water-transporting tissues can be blocked with these microorganisms, hence restraining water uptake.
 A plant's root system is used as a filter to restrict these micro-organisms and bacteria from entering and blocking the plant's ability to absorb water.
 Therefore, it is extremely important to start with fresh clean water to protect and preserve your precious flower.

 Ideally, the water should be changed entirely every 2-3 days to ensure your flowers are kept fresh.
 It is also highly recommended that you thoroughly clean the container as well to eliminate as much bacteria as possible.